 - Becoming Grandparents – although we have not yet met John’s grandson (story for another day)

-All of these things, and other things I’ve probably forgotten chosen to forget brought numerous emotions and often time’s great turmoil.
+All of these things, and other things I’ve probably forgotten chosen to forget brought many emotions and often time’s great turmoil.
 In efforts to cope with the often-compounding stress, I read numerous blogs and books on stress-reduction, minimizing and simplifying life.

 I desired the elimination of all the unnecessary from our lives to embrace and experience more of the good.
 Through great determination, we have given away or donated lots and lots of clothing, books, furniture, decorative items and household goods.
-We’ve also up-cycled other items and avoided buying/adding more ‘material items’ to our home.
+We’ve also up-cycled other items and avoided buying/adding more ‘material things’ to our home.

 We’ve found an endless amount of good coming from these efforts.
-While we still have some clutter, packed boxes and other non-essentials to eliminate, we’ve come a long way in reducing our ‘stuff’.
+While we still have some clutter, packed boxes and other non-essentials to eliminate, we’ve come a long way in reducing our ‘stuff.’

 Simplifying Finances & Minding the Gap